TDP 5 Desktop Tablet Press

 This will avoid damaging it in the event that there is a jam and the operator is not there to switch it off.

-The warranty on any of the TDP range is 1 year from the date of purchase.
+The length of the warranty on any of the TDP range machines is 1 year from the date of purchase.

-We would recommend that you keep at least 1 set of tooling in stock as this can easily be broken.
-It is also a good idea to keep a boot in stock as well.
+We also recommend that you keep at least 1 spare set of tooling as this can break or wear over time.

 We need to have a good understanding of your business and the challenges you are facing.